nadeeshakumari/Data-Cleaning-with-SQL/README.md

-# Data Cleaning with SQL
+# 📊 SQL Data Cleaning & Exploratory Data Analysis (EDA) on Layoffs Data

-## 📌 **Overview**
+## 🚀 Introduction

-This repository contains SQL scripts for cleaning and standardizing datasets, ensuring data consistency and integrity.
-The scripts demonstrate how to remove duplicates, standardize data formats, handle missing values, and optimize table structures.
+Layoffs have significant implications for businesses, employees, and the broader economy.
+Analyzing layoffs data can help identify trends, affected industries, and possible reasons behind workforce reductions.

-## 🚀 **Features**
+This project focuses on cleaning and analyzing a dataset of layoffs using SQL.
+The dataset includes information about layoffs from various companies, industries, and locations.
+The goal is to:

-- Duplicate Removal: Identifies and removes duplicate records efficiently.
+- Clean the data by removing duplicates, standardizing formats, and handling missing values.

-- Data Standardization: Cleans inconsistent values (e.g., trimming spaces, correcting industry names, and formatting dates).
+- Perform exploratory data analysis (EDA) to extract meaningful insights.

-- Handling Missing Data: Replaces or removes NULL values where appropriate.
+- Identify trends and patterns to understand the impact of layoffs on industries and economies.

-- Optimization: Drops unnecessary columns and enforces data consistency.
+By leveraging SQL, I ensure efficient data management and accurate analysis.

-🗂 SQL Cleaning Workflow
+## 🛠️ 1.
+Data Cleaning

-1. Create a Duplicate Table
+### 🔹 a) Creating a Duplicate Table

-Created a backup table layoffs_staging from the original layoffs table.
+To preserve the original dataset, a duplicate table (layoffs_staging) is created: